We hold our services and various events at the main church building, Carey Baptist Church, Carey Street, Reading, RG1

 View Carey Baptist Church in a larger map

-There is limited car parking in the Carey Centre and at Yeomanry House at the top of Castle Hill at the junction with Coley Avenue.
+There is limited car parking in the Carey Centre and at the Royal Berkshire Archives at the top of Castle Hill at the junction with Coley Avenue.
 Some car parking is available in the roads around Carey, but please be aware of local parking restrictions.
-The nearest public car parks are at the Broad Street Mall (near the police station and Hexagon) the Chatham Place car park (off Chatham Street).
+The nearest public car parks are at the Broad Street Mall (near the police station and Hexagon) and the Q-park Chatham Place car park (off Chatham Street).

 Reading has a good range of bus services from all parts of the town.
 For more information on routes click here.